Which analyst expects Yext Inc. (YEXT) to perform well in the near future? - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Dec 27 when Distelburger Brian sold 45,625 shares for $6.13 per share.
 The transaction valued at 279,595 led to the insider holds 3,070,805 shares of the business.

 Distelburger Brian sold 22,800 shares of YEXT for $139,844 on Dec 23.
 The Director now owns 3,116,430 shares after completing the transaction at $6.13 per share.
 On Dec 20, another insider, Shin Ho, who serves as the General Counsel of the company, sold 20,000 shares for $6.41 each.
 As a result, the insider received 128,276 and left with 84,471 shares of the company.